shichaog/DeepLearningMusicGeneration/README.md

 # DeepLearningMusicGeneration
-State of the Art of Music Generation with Deep Learning and AI
+State of the Art of Music Generation with Deep Learning and AI， mainly focus on text to music generation.

 # why need AIGC music